Getting the best result and value for your aircraft maintenance is essential.

 |Service cost (based on 400 hours)||$50,000 CAD||$77,700 – $81,000 USD|

-When comparing maintenance packages, including aircraft positioning costs, the benefit of using Take Flight Group’s local service becomes clear.
-The long term savings of using our local maintenance, along with our team’s experience, ensure that we deliver value while upholding strict safety standards.
+The benefit of using Take Flight Group’s local service becomes clear when comparing maintenance packages, including aircraft positioning costs.
+The long-term savings of using our local maintenance and our team’s experience ensure that we deliver value while upholding strict safety standards.
 Yet another way Take Flight Group makes your business fly.

-- We will work to ensure the most cost effective, and quality, solution is found.
-Often a component is declared defective and replaced, at significant expense, when in actuality the component simply requires a repair.
+- We will work to ensure the most cost-effective, quality solution is found.
+Often a component is declared defective and replaced at significant expense when in actuality, the component simply requires a repair.
 We use our professional judgement to determine when it is practical to work with the OEM to develop a repair and save the part – many shops will not go through the effort.

 - With Canadian shops, each task card must be certified by an endorsed engineer.
-The FAA (Federal Aviation Administration) has no similar requirement of US based shops.
+The FAA (Federal Aviation Administration) has no similar requirement for US-based shops.
 As a result, the level of trained staff varies widely.

-- Ultra-low cost bids on maintenance mean that work is being overlooked.
-For example a check that requires 400 hrs to complete, is going to cost at least 40K.
+- Ultra-low-cost bids on maintenance mean that work is being overlooked.
+For example, a check that requires 400 hrs to complete will cost at least 40K.
 A bid of 25K means only 250hrs are being invested in the work – the only way to do this, is to skip parts of the inspection.
 The result is defects remain hidden, and the safety of the aircraft is in jeopardy.